ultraq/groovy-profiling-extensions/README.md

 the last `samples` executions and emitting a log only after every `samples` calls.

+Also comes in an `averageNanos` variant which uses nanosecond precision.

 ### time(String actionName, Closure closure)

 Capture and log the time it takes to perform the given closure.

+Also comes in a `timeNanos` variant which uses nanosecond precision

 ### timeWithAverage(String actionName, int samples, Closure closure)

 Capture and log the time it takes to perform the given closure, and the average of the last `samples` executions of the specific action.

+Also comes in a `timeWithAverageNanos` variant which uses nanosecond precision.